 1. Native Mobile Interface, Push Notifications, Voice Recording.

 CRMs that simply recreate desktop or web app functions in a mobile device tend to suffer from a clunky interface that inhibits end users due to lack of desktop inputs rather than capitalizing on mobile’s strengths.
 Mobile CRM apps with custom push notifications, voice notes, a native tablet app and a mobile-optimized interface can improve your workflow in the field.
-When evaluating solutions, check for ones that review well for their user experience -- it’s a decent indication the developers sought to build a solution tailored to the device it’s on.A Worthy CRM App: Pipedrive’s mobile app syncs to its web app.
+When evaluating solutions, check for ones that review well for their user experience -- it’s a decent indication the developers sought to build a solution tailored to the device it’s on using the best mobile development practices.A Worthy CRM App: Pipedrive’s mobile app syncs to its web app.
 Users are able to call and create emails with a single tap, add notes, log calls, and access real-time CRM data.

 2. Import Call & SMS Records, Import Contacts, Automatic Logging.